ehildebrand/AISTR-activelearning/Task2/README.md

 See if you can order a coffee!

+Besides the questions posed in the assignment text, also include in your report your answers to the questions asked here.

 ## Part 1:
 As often happens with IoT devices (coffee machines included), there is a bug in the firmware.
 In this case, a certain sequence of commands results in an unexpected outcome.
 Luckily, active state machine learning allows us to retrieve the state machine representing the behavior of the coffee machine in a completely black-box fashion.
 Once we have this state machine, spotting the bug should be easy.